 ALSO READSachin Pilot moves Jaipur HC against Rajasthan Govt's ordinance Senior Congress leader Ramesh Chennithala today requested the Rajasthan government to ...
 Rajasthan CM condoles demise of BJP MP Sanwar Lal Jat Leaders from 15 opp parties to converge in Jaipur on Sep 14 Cong dubs killing of farmers as 'coldblooded murder'

+Are there any plans to stop this bloody madness of (vigilantes) who have tasted blood and have support of the police and administration," PUCL said in a release.
+The activists have demanded a compensation of Rs 25 lakh and land to the affected family, and a government job to Khan's kin.
 They also demanded Tahir, who was accompanying Khan, be given protection and a compensation of Rs 10 lakhs as well as dropping charges of cow smuggling against him.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)